nmajor/nmajor-src/_posts/2018-07-25-making-redux-middleware-for-websockets.md

 {: .lead}
 <!–-break-–>

-If you are unfamiliar with redux middleware, check out the \[documentation here\]([https://redux.js.org/advanced/middleware](https://redux.js.org/advanced/middleware "https://redux.js.org/advanced/middleware")).
-The code below is inspired by reading through the source of \[this example redux app\]([https://github.com/erikras/react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example "https://github.com/erikras/react-redux-universal-hot-example")), specifically \[this middleware\]([https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/redux/middleware/clientMiddleware.js](https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/redux/middleware/clientMiddleware.js "https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/redux/middleware/clientMiddleware.js")), so you may also want to check that out as well.
+If you are unfamiliar with redux middleware, check out the [documentation here](https://redux.js.org/advanced/middleware "https://redux.js.org/advanced/middleware").
+The code below is inspired by reading through the source of [this example redux app](https://github.com/erikras/react-redux-universal-hot-example "https://github.com/erikras/react-redux-universal-hot-example"), specifically [this middleware](https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/redux/middleware/clientMiddleware.js "https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/redux/middleware/clientMiddleware.js"), so you may also want to check that out as well.

 ### Typical Redux Actions